Admissions requirements and procedure

 NOTE: While submission of GRE scores is not required for admission to the Spanish M.A. program, it is strongly recommended for applicants who wish to be considered for a graduate teaching assistantship or other university-awarded fellowship.

 School of Interdisciplinary and Graduate Studies

 Office of Graduate Admissions

 Louisville, KY 40292

 or submitted via the online application at http://louisville.edu/graduate/apply.

 Complete applications to the Spanish MA program are considered throughout the academic year, although priority will be given to applications received at least six weeks prior to the intended start date.
 The Director of Graduate Studies in Spanish reviews applications and, in consultation with the Spanish graduate faculty, makes all admission decisions.
 In some cases, applicants may be admitted on a conditional basis even though application materials are incomplete.

 Applicants who do not seek the Spanish MA but wish to take graduate course work in Spanish may be permitted to enroll in non-degree status.
 Application credentials must include the application form, application fee, and an official transcript showing the award of a baccalaureate degree.
 Should a non-degree student be admitted at a later date into the degree program, up to nine hours of course work taken in non-degree status may be applied to the degree with departmental approval.
 No more than fifteen hours may be accumulated while in non-degree status.

 Graduate Teaching Assistantships

-Applicants who wish to be considered for a graduate teaching assistantship must submit a separate GTA application directly to the Department of Classical and Modern Languages.
-(GTA application deadline: February 28th.)
+Applicants who wish to be considered for a must submit a separate GTA application directly to the Department of Classical and Modern Languages.
+(GTA application deadline in 2019: March 19th.)
 Although students may enter the Spanish MA program in the fall or spring, graduate teaching assistantships are awarded only once a year (in the spring for start in fall of the next academic year).